Day Camp Staff

 All staff members are carefully selected and screened to ensure that CBC has the best possible role models for our campers.
 As an ACA-accredited camp, CBC follows strict hiring practices in screening applicants which include checking references on all new staff and completing background checks on every staff member each year.
 While the majority of our staff are from this region, we welcome staff from across the country who have made careers in the outdoor education and camp industry.

-Unit Head of Thunder: Kathryn LaLonde - Kathryn returns to CBC for her fifth summer, and first as part of the S-Team.
+Unit Head of Thunder: Kathryn LaLonde - Kathryn returns to CBC for her sixth summer, and second as part of the S-Team.
 An International Studies student at American University in Washington, D.C., Kathryn has a long history with both CBC and Mount Desert Island (her grandmother was here during the great fire of 47’).
 Kathryn is especially excited to support the Thunder Camp Counselors, as well as the Thunder campers!